chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 }
 ```

-Again, replace `chainguard/nginx` with your relevant private registry and image name as required.
-As with the `curl` example, you can also compare image digests for the same tag by combining data from the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/).
+Again, replace `chainguard/nginx` with your relevant private registry and Image name as required.
+As with the `curl` example, you can also compare Image digests for the same tag by combining data from the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/).